Large Lemon Pursha

 A really high quality plant with unusual edible fruits.
 A lovely gift.

 These instructions are sent with the plant gift

 While plants are in a pot they will need regular watering.
 Remove the pot from inside its basket or container.
 Water thoroughly from the top until excess water drains right through the pot and out of the bottom.
 This will ensure the roots at the bottom get the water they need.
-Sometimes if the soil is very compact this may take several waterings and is easiest to do in a kitchen sink.
-In the winter you should expect to water thoroughly once every 7-10 days, in the summer months you may need to water up to 3 times a week but do not stand your plant in water.
-Don"t worry if the soil feels dry between waterings, but if the leaves start to droop or curl you know it is thirsty, so water straight away.
-In the summer, citrus trees will benefit from citrus feed every few weeks to encourage growth
+Sometimes if the soil is very compact this may take several watering’s and is easiest to do in a kitchen sink.
+In the winter you should expect to water thoroughly once every 7-10 days, in the summer months you may need to water daily, but do not stand your plant in water.
+Don’t worry if the soil feels dry between watering, but if the leaves start to droop or curl you know it is thirsty, so water straight away.
+In the summer, Citrus trees will benefit from regular citrus feed to help fruit and encourage growth.

 Scientific Name:Citrus lemon

 Called "four seasons" because it can flower and fruit all year also known as "Eureka" lemons this is a good fruiting variety for the uk